 This luxury full-size SUV has the brawn to back up its famous good looks.
 Like the Silverado 1500, it will be available with hands-free semi-autonomous Super Cruise technology for easier towing.
 But unlike a truck, it has the capacity to seat up to eight and fit up to 121 cubic feet of cargo with the second and third rows folded flat.

 - Max. towing capacity: NA (estimated to be approximately 8,000 pounds)

 Other Types of Towing Vehicles

-All types of minivans are all limited to 3,500 pounds of towing capacity and are often compared to light duty SUVs.
-If you have a camper that’s under 3,000 pounds, a minivan is a solid option for a tow vehicle because they ride better and have more passenger room than an SUV.
+Minivans are typically limited to 3,500 pounds of towing capacity and are often compared to light-duty SUVs.
+If you have a camper that’s less than 3,000 pounds, a minivan is a solid option for a tow vehicle because it may offer a smoother ride experience and roomier cabin than an SUV.

 A Note on Electric Vehicles as Tow Vehicles

-The combined improvements of battery technology and increased availability of charging stations across the U.S. will dictate the adoption of EVs as tow vehicles in 2021 and beyond.
+The combined improvements in battery technology and increased availability of charging stations across the U.S.—especially in rural areas—will dictate how well they can be used as tow vehicles in 2023 and beyond.